Western Illinois University - Quad Cities - Academics

 Basic Skills Test Information (for School Counseling applicants and for school counseling licensure applicants)

-School Counseling applicants are required by the Illinois State Board of Education (ISBE) to successful pass the Basic Skills Test as an admission requirement in the Department of Counselor Education's school counseling degree program or licensure only program.
-For details and instructions on this admission requirement please open the following document: Basic Skills Test Instructions
+School Counseling applicants are required by the Illinois State Board of Education (ISBE) to successfully pass the Basic Skills Test as an application/admission requirement in the Department of Counselor Education's school counseling degree program or licensure only program.
+We recommend taking your Basic Skills Test at least 2 months prior to the application deadline to ensure adequate time for processing.
+For details and instructions on this application/admission requirement please open the following documents: Basic Skills Test Instructions and ELIS Account Creation

 School Counseling Licensure Only Application Process